ThatsAMorais/morais-farmers-market/design.md

 ### Service Base Image

 A base image containing several of the requirements on all flask-based services would speed up the initial build of all services.
 Such libs as Flask, pytest, and requests, are included in all 5 services, except for the client that doesn't use Flask.
 It doesn't take forever, but its enough to go AFK (which might not be so bad).

+### Reduce Python Package Dependencies

+Arguably, Python culture is one that favors reuse, but with adoption of a package comes binding to the patterns and styles of it.
+I would like to reduce the dependency on any but the most basic wrappers on 3rd party tech, which I attempted to do but feel there is room for improvement.